pifroggi/vs_liif/README.md

 # AI resizing for VapourSynth using [LIIF](https://github.com/yinboc/liif)
 Up- or downscaling to arbitrary resolutions and aspect ratios.
-For example to go from 720x480 to 720x540, or to remove small black borders and stretch, or to downscale without detail loss.
+For example to go from 720x480 to 720x540, or to remove small black borders and stretch, or to downscale with less detail loss.
 For large upscaling factors dedicated upscaling models are usually better and faster.

 ## Requirements
 * [PyTorch with CUDA](https://pytorch.org/)